Publish Date: 01/21/2022

 The Dolphins seemed like they’d win after Benny Malone scored to give Miami a 26-21 lead late in the game.

-The Raiders would mount a drive and as Stabler was going down, He threw the ball to Clarence Davis, who was well covered, and it was an amazing catch.
+The Raiders would mount a drive, and as Stabler was going down, He threw the ball to Clarence Davis, who was well covered, and it was a fantastic catch.
 This game is one of the very best.

-This is still arguably the greatest playoff game in NFL history.
+This is still arguably the most fantastic playoff game in NFL history.

-The Chargers got out to a 24-0 lead and it seemed over.
-The Dolphins would bench quarterback David Woodley in favor of Don Strock and everything changed.
-They would respond and tie the game after a “hook and ladder” play right before the half and a third quarter score.
+The Chargers got out to a 24-0 lead, and it seemed over.
+They would respond and tie the game after a “hook and ladder” play before the half and a third-quarter score.
+The Dolphins would bench quarterback David Woodley in favor of Don Strock, and everything changed.

-It was an amazing back and forth game that even had blocked field goals (two by Kellen Winslow).
+It was a fantastic back and forth game that even had blocked field goals (two by Kellen Winslow).
 The Chargers would win on a field goal in overtime 41-38.

 It’s the best playoff game I’ve ever seen and if you don’t believe me, watch the video.